 The software-defined model is the modern way of re-architecting your storage infrastructure by separating storage software from storage hardware.
 By switching to the SDS model, you will attain the following benefits:

 In the SDS model, the disks, enclosures, and networking components are all interchangeable, but the software intelligence managing the hardware does not need to be replaced.

 Storage virtualization software innovation is always ahead of the hardware.
 This is why SDS solutions continue to evolve with the development of new functionalities like erasure-coding, deduplication & compression, encryption, cloud integration, object storage, and container storage.

 The software layer is the secret sauce that makes all the magic happen.
 Software-defined storage truly provides an unfair advantage over traditional NAS and SAN devices.
 When software is decoupled from hardware, customers win.
 It’s that simple.

 Most companies today continue to struggle with major storage challenges:

 SDS is the most modern solution that addresses all of the pain points your organization may be experiencing today or tomorrow.
 Right now, SDS is the most talked-about storage technology, and everyone is eager to jump onboard.

 Regardless of what storage hardware you own today, the software is the brain and layer of intelligence that determines which functions, features, services, and benefits you will be able to offer to your hosts, applications, and end users.

-If you find yourself losing sleep at night due to existing SAN/NAS struggles and challenges, then it is time to evaluate software-defined storage.
+If you find yourself losing sleep at night due to existing SAN/NAS struggles and challenges, then it is time to evaluate software-defined storage solutions.
 The number of benefits are too valuable to ignore.